top of page

 Wade Stadium has improved its concession areas in recent years providing fans with normal ballpark fare and items that should spark interest in a first-time visitor to the stadium.
 The prices are reasonably fair and fall in line with other ballparks in the Northwoods League.

 There are now three separate concession stands and two beer stands that accept credit cards.
-The Short Stop Concession stand offers hand-scooped and packaged ice cream, hot dogs, brats, hamburgers, nachos, popcorn, and Pepsi products
+The main concession stand is behind the 3rd base grandstand entrance and Section D. The Short Stop Concession stand offers hand-scooped and packaged ice cream, hot dogs, brats, hamburgers, nachos, popcorn, and Pepsi products.

-The Brickyard Grill includes much of the same items but differs with the inclusion of 4 cheese Polish, chili cheese dogs, and Harley’s nachos (pulled pork, cheese, bbq sauce on nacho chips, coleslaw, potato salad).
+The Brickyard Grill includes much of the same items but differs with the inclusion of 4 cheese Polish, chili cheese dogs, and Harley’s nachos (pulled pork, cheese, BBQ sauce on nacho chips, coleslaw, potato salad).
+There is also an assortment of candy, cotton candy, peanuts, and freshly popped popcorn.

 Atmosphere 3